Dexter Beef & Phoenix Porter Stew

-With our ‘Stew & Dumpling’ Pop-Up approaching on Friday 1st December 2017 at The Unity Brewery.
+With our ‘Stew & Dumpling’ Pop-Up approaching on Friday 1st December 2017.
 I decided to share our wicked stew recipe.
 We have used Unity Brewery’s Phoenix Porter, as an alternative you can use any dark ale including Guinness!

 You’ll see my recipe featured in Henderson’s Cookbook which was released a few years back!
 I’ve adjusted it a little for this cheeky number to do at home!

 For my recipe only the best beef will do, call me a beef geek, but only that gorgeous rarebreed cow Mr Dexter will do for us!
 100% fed on grass the beef is packed with flavour, tender, sweet with fantastic fat marbling!
 Try Todenham Manor they specialise in quality outdoor beef.
 Of course if your butchers don’t have Dexter just get a good quality beef – ask the butcher to dice it off the bone for you, into big chunks!
 For that smokey depth of flavour we use Gloucester Old Spot streaky bacon which we source from Mark our butcher who runs Steve & Pam’s Burley Fields Lake Farm Shop.
 They rear their own pigs, deer, lamb and goat and are exceptional.

 Best served with Champ, Colcannon Potatoes or Dumplings!

 Recipe – Ingredients